News

 A brand new playlist of all the favourite musical discoveries of the Wud Records team has been published at SoundCloud.
 All of the artists on it are amazing independent or unsigned artists who are making great music that simply aches to be heard.

-This July 2021 playlist is the 60th musical discoveries compilation.
-It represents five years of amazing music and a remarkable voyage of listening enjoyment.
+This November 2021 playlist is the 64th musical discoveries compilation.
+It represents over five years of amazing music and a remarkable voyage of listening enjoyment.

-There are over 2000 wonderful independent artists and aver 250 hours of independent music to listen to.
+There are over 2000 wonderful independent artists and more than 250 hours of independent music to listen to.
 We hope you find some new favourites among them as we have.
 These compilations represent some of the very best music we’ve heard in the last five years.

 Tracks have been arranged according to the number of plays at the exact moment of publishing, starting with the fewest.
 Tracks that are early in playlists tend to receive more plays than later tracks.
 We are inclined to believe that the music which has had the fewest streams needs the best chance of exposure.